chris-kremer/chris-kremer.github.io/projects/world-cup-xg-analysis.md

 ![Scatterplot of World Cup team xG per game by tournament result](/assets/images/world-cup-xg/result_xg_per_game_scatter.svg)

 xG/game is predictive of success in the broad sense, but still noisy in a short knockout tournament.
+Regressing xG/game on ordered tournament result gives R² = 0.10 with p = 0.0015.
 Some strong attacking teams exited early, while the winners were not always the highest-xG teams in their tournament.

 ### Team net xG by tournament result

 ![Scatterplot of World Cup team net xG per game by tournament result](/assets/images/world-cup-xg/result_net_xg_per_game_scatter.svg)

 Net xG is the cleaner sanity check because it includes defensive shot quality.
-The general upward pattern is clearer here: better net xG teams tend to advance further, while outliers point to teams that either underperformed or rode finishing, goalkeeping, game state, or penalty variance.
+The general upward pattern is clearer here: better net xG teams tend to advance further, and the regression improves to R² = 0.17 with p = 0.00003.
+Outliers point to teams that either underperformed or rode finishing, goalkeeping, game state, or penalty variance.

 ## Time trend in xG